tychonievich/cs3330-s2022/markdown/tree-plru.md

 Suppose the bits of an 8-way Tree-PLRU are all 0s, meaning the PLRU line is number 0, and we access line number 0.
-What is the shorted possible access sequence that will again make line number 0 the PLRU line?
+What is the shortest possible access sequence that will again make line number 0 the PLRU line?

 The answer is in a footnote.[^minswap]
 :::